No data available for the deliverable: Clear existing backlog of title deeds for subsidised housing

 Summary

-Evidence shows that current planning approval processes remain largely ineffective, with delays significantly impacting housing delivery.
+Current planning approval processes remain largely ineffective, with delays significantly slowing housing delivery.
 A lack of standardised systems across municipalities leads to inconsistent outcomes and new developments are still processed without meaningful reform.
 While some metros have reduced backlogs, there’s little evidence of systemic improvement or better coordination with provinces.
-Compared to international benchmarks, South Africa’s planning system requires fundamental reform to improve efficiency.
+OV 2.0 commits to "cutting red tape" by standardising building regulations and expediting approval processes, however this reform is contingent on several related reforms, such as reviewing legislation.

 Actions